reactjs/rfcs/text/0000-ref-forwarding.md

 1. Add a new class method, e.g. `getPublicInstance` or `getWrappedInstance` that could be used to get the inner ref.
 (Some drawbacks listed [here](https://github.com/facebook/react/issues/4213#issuecomment-115019321).)

 2. Specify a ["high-level" flag on the component](https://github.com/facebook/react/issues/4213#issuecomment-115048260) that instructs React to forward refs past it.
-This appraoch could enable refs to be forwarded one level (to the immediate child) but would not enable forwarding to deeper child, e.g.:
+This approach could enable refs to be forwarded one level (to the immediate child) but would not enable forwarding to deeper child, e.g.:

 ```js
 const ThemeContext = React.createContext("light");